Biohazard Safety

 • Changes in work area/facility:

-• Self closing door
+• Self-closing door

 • Required sink near exit

-• Windows to exterior are not permitted (if windows are present, they should be fit with screens)
+• Windows to the exterior are not permitted (if windows are present, they should be fit with screens)

 • BSC installation